Kopi (drink): Malaysia

 In East Malaysia, the town of Tenom in the state of Sabah is a major producer of Robusta variety coffee beans used to make kopi, which is widely consumed throughout the state and the neighbouring kingdom of Brunei.
 The beans are processed using traditional firewood and drum rotation methods and typically without addition of any artificial ingredients or colourings.

 Coffee was first planted in Sabah during the administration of British North Borneo, concentrated mainly in the area of the east coast on the forest reserve near mangrove areas with the coffea arabica variety.
 However, due to a severe outbreak of disease, the plantation efforts were initially abandoned by 1910.
 Since then, coffee production was concentrated in the west coast area.
 Tenom received attention when the British North Borneo Chartered Company (BNBCC) established coffee and other plantations in the area.
 To take the resources to major towns, a railway line from Melalap to Jesselton (now Kota Kinabalu) was built by the British in the late 1890s.
 To increase the coffee production, many labourers from China, mainly those of Hakka and Cantonese descent were brought to Tenom by the British as local workforce.
 Today, Tenom is widely known as an agriculture site with large coffee production and has been dubbed as the "Sabah's coffee capital".
 Due to its large demand from other countries since 2010s, the government began to help to address the shortage of raw coffee supply in Tenom.

 Thailand

-Kopi or Koopi is a popular drink in Southern Thailand.
+Kopi, or koopi, is a popular drink in Southern Thailand.
 Farmers from certain plantations in the region would process locally grown coffee and brew it in the style of Malaysian kopi culture.

 Sale and distribution

 Consumer market

 In Singapore there are an estimated 322 coffee shops and hundreds of them are found in the HDB estates.
-This is alongside hundreds of food courts and Hawker centre.
-Almost all of them, selling Singapore Kopi and its many variations.
-The established coffee shops include Tong Ah Eating House in Chinatown that has passed down four generations, Killiney kopitiam that has received a heritage award, Heap Seng Leong – one of the few traditional coffee shops serving Kopi with butter, and Ah Seng Coffee that began in the 1960s.
+This is alongside hundreds of food courts and hawker centres.
+Almost all of them, selling Singapore kopi and its many variations.
+The established coffee shops include Tong Ah Eating House in Chinatown that has passed down four generations, Killiney kopitiam that has received a heritage award, Heap Seng Leong – one of the few traditional coffee shops serving kopi with butter, and Ah Seng Coffee that began in the 1960s.

-There are also commercialized outlets that specialize in the Singapore traditional breakfast and Kopi.
+There are also commercialized outlets that specialize in the Singapore traditional breakfast and kopi.
 The household names include: